inpe-cdsr/catalog/README.md

 ## Install

-Create a new folder where you will let all your repositories, for example `inpe-cdsr`:
+Create a new folder where you will let all your repositories called `inpe-cdsr`:

 ```
 $ mkdir inpe-cdsr